10 Best Water Filter Pitchers of 2022 – Reviews & Top Picks

 No matter how good of a filter pitcher it is, we can’t recommend it since you won’t be able to use it for very long.

-At this point, you probably have a good grasp on the available features that you might find in a water filter pitcher.
+At this point, you probably have a good grasp of the available features that you might find in a water filter pitcher.
+But how do you compare water filter pitchers?
 One of the most important things to consider when choosing a water filter pitcher is what it removes from your water.
 But before we discuss what it removes, what harmful substances are contaminating our water in the first place?

 What’s In Our Tap Water?